kalebvonburris/bevy-fluid-simulation/README.md

 cargo run --release
 ```

 Note: *Bevy is an entire game engine.
-Thus, the build generated will create several gigabytes of extra data (3-4GB).*
+Thus, the build generated will take several minutes (for my 8-core AMD rig, 3-4 minutes) and create several gigabytes of extra data (3-4GB).*